10 signs you shopped at the Eaton Centre in the 1990s

 9. It never struck you as particularly odd that there was a massive shopping centre in the heart of downtown Toronto almost completely closed off to Yonge St. Renovations in the 2000s would create a marginal relationship with the streetscape.

 10. The portal-like bridge linking Simpson's/The Bay to the modern mall seemed so very futuristic back then.
-Now it's due for a makeover to bring it inline with the upscale properties opening at/around the mall.

 Join the conversation Load comments